-When the time had come that I needed another change in my life I accepted an offer to run a prominent off road motorsports team based out of Southern California and primarily racing the SCORE desert series in Baja California, Mexico.
+Ready for new challenges, I accepted an offer to run a prominent off-road motorsports team based out of Southern California that primarily raced the SCORE desert series in Baja California, Mexico.
 I was to oversee the preparation and co-driving of the various cars including Class 10, a limited engine open wheel group and a Class 1, a similar class but unlimited engine.
-During my time we had won the prestigious Nevada 2000 (1999), Baja 2000 (1999), Baja 1000 (2002) Baja 500 (2003) and a class championship in 2005.
+During my time there, we won the prestigious Nevada 2000 (1999), Baja 2000 (1999), Baja 1000 (2002) Baja 500 (2003) and a class championship in 2005.

 I then started my own race shop called ‘CPR Fabrications’, designing and producing intake systems and exhausts for exotic cars, Singer Porsche, Trophy Trucks, and just about anything that burned fuel.
 I wasn’t feeling content helping other teams win, so I started my own Baja racing team competing in 450cc racing classes, garnering three top ten overall finishes and a wealth of experience prepping motorcycles to last throughout 1000+ miles of unbelievable punishment.
 Without question, my years spent racing in Baja and around the world taught me how to prepare a machine that would go the distance with minimal failure.
 I am very thankful for that and have put the knowledge I’ve gained into every aspect of what we do at Rottweiler Performance.

 My focus has always been to ask the question, "How can we take these already well engineered machines and creatively manipulate them into what we, as a unique consumer with personalized needs would want from a motorcycle."
 We then take the answers we find and create new and bespoke products around those ideas.
 From the onset of Rottweiler Performance in 2011 our goals have always been geared towards finding that unique outlet to provide such parts and services that are either rare or nonexistent within the industry.